exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

 ## 4.Conclusion
-In this tutorial, we went through each steps of the installation and deployment of the Exasol SageMaker-Extension, and examined in detail that how it works on a real-world problem.
+In this tutorial, we went through each steps of the installation and deployment of the Exasol SageMaker-Extension, and examined in detail how it works on a real-world problem.

-The Exasol SageMaker-Extension provides a simple installation with the pre-packaged releases and perform a functional deployment with an easy-to-use cli tool.
+The Exasol SageMaker-Extension provides a simple installation with the pre-packaged releases and perform a functional deployment with an easy-to-use CLI tool.
 The SQL commands which come with the deployment enable you to create the machine learning model of the table you want using the SageMaker Autopilot service and make your predictions.